 Risultati apprendimento attesi

-By the end of this course, students should be able to: 1.
-(Knowledge and understanding) Understand the fundamental principles of Antitrust Law and the connected economic tools and methods.
-2. (Application capacity) Select, interpret and apply argumentatively the relevant bodies of laws and the relevant precedents to specific cases, in a problem-solving perspective.
-3. (Making judgments) Understand the scope and role of rules, enforcement mechanisms, institutions, making autonomous judgements.
-Draw conclusions on the issues raised on the basis of a reasoned analysis.
-4. (Skills in communication) Use their communication skills (written and oral) to argue convincingly, expressing their knowledge with propriety of language within logical, legal and (basic) economic reasoning.
-5. (Ability to learn) Deploy learning skills suitable to continue their education with a high degree of autonomy.
+By the end of this course, students should be able to: - Understand the fundamental principles of Antitrust Law and the connected economic tools and methods. - Select, interpret and apply argumentatively the relevant bodies of laws and the relevant precedents to specific cases, in a problem-solving perspective. - Understand the scope and role of rules, enforcement mechanisms, institutions, making autonomous judgements. - Use their communication skills (written and oral) to argue convincingly, expressing their knowledge with propriety of language within logical, legal and (basic) economic reasoning. - Deploy learning skills suitable to continue their education with a high degree of autonomy.

 The substantive contents will cover the three main areas of restrictive agreements, abuses of dominant position and merger control, and will be illustrated and discussed through the analysis of cases.
 Specific attention will be devoted to certain business conducts (such as cartels, predatory practices, access to essential facilities) and to emerging phenomena such as big data (algorithms and tacit collusion; price discrimination; abuses in data collection), e-commerce and platforms (market power and market definition in two- sided markets).

 The main contents of the course are the following